BIIFSweden/EpithelialNetworkAnalysis/README.md

-# Structural Analysis of the cervical Epithelial Tissue
+# Structural Analysis of the Cervical Epithelial Tissue

 ### 1. Input directory and naming convetion